Skip to On this page All posts

 If you’re dealing with RSI, the last thing you need is a setup process that involves extensive typing and configuration.
 EnviousWispr is designed to work with minimal setup:

-1. Download the app from GitHub releases and open the .dmg
+1. Download the app.
+Get EnviousWispr free or grab it from GitHub releases and open the .dmg.

-4. Start speaking — hold the hotkey and talk, or switch to hands-free mode for extended dictation
+3. Start speaking.
+Hold the hotkey and talk, or double-press to lock recording for extended dictation.

-That’s four steps from download to functional voice input.
-Works out of the box — no account creation, no payment.
-EnviousWispr is free and open source.
+That’s three steps from download to functional voice input.
+The speech model downloads automatically on first launch.
+Works out of the box with no account creation and no payment.
+EnviousWispr is free.

-If you want to fine-tune the experience later — switching between writing style presets (Formal, Standard, Friendly), choosing a different model size for your hardware — that’s all available in settings.
-Per-app presets and custom prompts are coming soon, but the default configuration produces clean, accurate text out of the box.
+If you want to fine-tune the experience later (adding custom words, setting a custom polish prompt) that’s all available in settings.
+But the default configuration produces clean, accurate text out of the box.

 This Isn’t Medical Advice, But It Is Practical Advice